jonathanhogg/flitter/docs/language.md

 - `realtime` - a `true`/`false` value indicating whether the engine is running in realtime mode (the default) or not (with the `--lockstep` option)

+## Unicode Support

+All **Flitter** source files must be UTF-8 encoded.
+All names, including [symbols](#symbols) and [node](#nodes) kinds and attributes, must begin with a Unicode alphabetic character or an underscore and then may contain any number and combination of underscores and Unicode alphanumeric characters.
+Therefore names may contain the full range of non-Latin characters including diacritics.

+All **Flitter** language keywords and supported render nodes and attributes use only Latin characters and are generally English words or abbreviations (using US spelling).
+Therefore, **Flitter** programs can be written using only ASCII characters, but feel free to use hieroglyphs if you wish.

 ## Values

 All values are vectors of either floating point numbers, Unicode strings, nodes